dobrou/CsvLINQPadDriver/README.md

 ## Usage ##

-CSV context can be added to LINQPad 6 same way as any other context.
+CSV files connection can be added to LINQPad 6 the same way as any other connection.

 * Click `Add connection`
 * Select `CSV Context Driver` and click `Next`